Santhosraj/AdiTamil/README.md

 ## 📄 License

-MIT License - feel free to use this project for personal or commercial purposes!
+Apache-2.0 License - feel free to use this project for personal or commercial purposes!

 ## 🙏 Acknowledgments
 - **Tamil Language Community** - For preserving linguistic heritage